-When using the Automatic Combustion Control (ACC) system, you do not have to continually monitor the fire.
-Once you set the ACC system it will control the fire for you.
+When using the start-up air control system, you do not have to continually monitor the fire.
+Once you set the start-up air control system it will control the fire for you.
 Follow the instructions below to learn how to operate your appliance with ease.